 - Post op rehab

+Deep water running and pool-based fitness programs are available and can be a valuable cross-training strategy for ambitious and elite athletes who are keen to maintain the highest levels of fitness throughout their recovery.
 Deep water running is just jogging in water deep enough that your feet don’t touch the bottom.
 As simple as it sounds, though, it offers many benefits.
 Deep water running is not only a commonly recommended rehabilitation tool for sports injuries, but it’s also a fitness and accelerated training method used by athletes and exercise fanatics everywhere.

+The allure of deep water running is that as you train, the natural buoyancy of the water reduces the strain on your joints, bones and muscles by as much as 90 percent.
+As your body presses down in the water, the water presses up on your body, creating the illusion that you weigh less and are reducing strain.
+Deep water running takes advantage of buoyancy while providing the same cardiovascular workout as if you were running on solid ground.
 Your body in water weighs only a fraction of what it does on land, which is one of the reasons aquatic activities like water aerobics and deep water running are so popular for older people, pregnant women and cardiac patients.
 This means you can stretch, tone and get a vigorous, heart-healthy workout without the added stress on your joints, bones and tissues.
 The decreased force not only results in pain relief but it also eases the load on your heart.

 One of the biggest groups of deep water runners, however, is people recovering from injuries.
 As a non-weight-bearing exercise, deep water running is an often prescribed rehabilitation method for common injuries like stress fractures and torn ligaments.
 This therapy is great for people with lower back pain and other symptoms that exclude traditional exercises like walking or jogging.